dSalazar10/Course_Material-Machine-Learning/Python/Examples/Supervised Learning/readme.md

 Given examples of inputs and the desired categories, predict the outputs of future samples.
 The aim is to learn a mapping from the input to an output whose correct values are provided by a supervisor.

-Develop a predictive model based on both input and output data.
+Develop a predictive model based on both input and output data; task driven;

 Examples:
 1. Learning associations (Basket analysis):